Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Book your Volcano Pacaya Trek right here for a FANTASTIC price!

-Lake Atitlan is about 2.5 hours from Antigua, Guatemala and it feels like you’re being transported to another beautiful world.
+Lake Atitlan is located roughly 2.5 hours west of Antigua, and it feels like you’re being transported to another beautiful world within Guatemala.

 Lake Atitlan is known as the “eternal spring” because it’s always a constant temperature of 25 degrees Celsius, but due to the high level of the place, this is still very warm!

 About 98% of the population surrounding the lake are indigenous, so it’s an awesome chance to meet local people and experience different cultures.
-Some of the lake towns include San Pedro, and Santa Cruz.
+Some of the lake towns include San Pedro La Laguna, Santa Cruz and San Marcos.

-If you don’t have time to stay overnight at the lake, you can take a day trip from Antigua.
+If you don’t have time to stay overnight at the lake, then you can also take a day trip from Antigua instead.

-There are plenty of tour organizations who will offer you a package deal that will include your transport there and back, and your lunch and transport on the lake.
+There are plenty of tour organizations who will offer you a package deal that includes your transport there and back, and also your lunch and transport on the lake.

-Or, if you want to do it alone, just book a shuttle bus there and back and explore on your own.
+Or, if you want to do it alone, just book a shuttle bus there and back and explore on your own schedule.
+This is better for those who have the extra time free, and want to also visit the Chichicastenango Market.

 Shuttles start at 6 am and it’s a standard cost of around 85 Q ($10).
 Don’t pay more than this, and if you get it for less, then even better!